mojee13/Scientific-Computing-for-Physicists/task01_docker.md

 # How to Install Docker and Run AlmaLinux 9 on Windows 11
 Author: Mojtaba Roshana
 __________________________________________________________________
+## Introduction
+Docker is a powerful containerization tool that allows you to run applications in isolated environments, making development and deployment more efficient.
+This guide will walk you through installing Docker on Windows 11, enabling Windows Subsystem for Linux (WSL 2), and running AlmaLinux 9 as a container.
+By following these steps, you can leverage the flexibility of Linux within Windows while keeping your workflows streamlined.

 ## Step 1: Install Docker Desktop on Windows 11